Bona Traffic HD Vs. Oil Based Poly: Which One To Choose?

 You may notice a dramatic difference when comparing both finishes together.

-The richer look of oil-based poly makes it more attractive.
 You will feel this is the look you have been thriving for a long time.

 However, your application method may give your hardwood floors a better or dull appearance.